Skip to main content

 Resident Communication

-I'd like to see more ways for residents to stay informed — proactive updates on service changes, plain-language explanations of rate decisions, and accessible channels for questions and feedback.
+Residents deserve to know what's happening before it affects them.
+I'll push for proactive updates on service changes, plain-language explanations of rate decisions, and accessible channels for questions and feedback.

 Practical Technology